gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 ```

 ### Header configuration
-The header is a bitmap of meta-data contained and configuration required.
+The header is a bitmap of the meta-data contained and the configuration required.
+Unlike other protocols, PJON has a dynamic packet format designed to include in each packet only what is strictly required to carry out the exchange.
+Depending on the bitmap configuration a variable overhead (5-22 bytes) is added to information.

 ```cpp
 HEADER BITMASK
     1      2     3    4    5     6     7     8